hOmeLabs Dehumidfiers HME020030N, HME020006N, HME020031N0.00

 Now before I get into the actual details, Pros, and Cons of a product I always like to take some time and look at the company behind the product.
 After all, the manufacturing company can say a lot about the quality of the product.
 Brand names have power.
 Don’t believe me?
 Just ask Coca-Cola or Toyota.
 These names mean something to people when they hear them.
 While a dehumidifier brand may not mean anything to you I can assure you that the same differences can apply.

 Well folks, I looked and looked trying to find information about the company that makes this air conditioner.
 Here is what I did find.
 The product comes from a company named hOmeLabs.
-Their website can be found by clicking here.
 I was not able to find an about us, a Wikipedia page, or any historical information about the company.

 Here is what I did find.
 They are an appliance company head quartered out of New York.
 It is a relatively small company of two-hundred people and it was founded only a few years ago in 2016.
 Their mission is to use the latest computer technology to make the most advanced appliances out there rather they be microwaves, toasters, humidifies, window units, and even crock pots.
 So, while there isn’t as much information or historical backing with this company they do have the plus of being an innovating and aggressive new company.

 If you find that you aren’t comfortable with purchasing from a lesser known company then I would suggest going with a more commonly known name such as Frigidaire.
 I wrote a product review on Frigidaire’s dehumidifier just the other day.
-It can be found by clicking here.
 This all basically goes back to the tried and true or the start up.
 What are you more in favor of?